This article covers the tips & tricks regarding a transient convective heat transfer simulation.

 - Limit the maximum time step by defining the maximal step

 - Define a maximum runtime.
-By this option, you can limit the simulation time.
+With this option, you can limit the simulation time.

 The following settings show that we were simulating the thermal response of the first 5 seconds.
 Simulation results were saved every 0.1 seconds.
 Maximum runtime 1000s is going to stop the simulation if it takes more than two and a half hours.